Local Foraging & Natural Dyeing

-Class will start with a nature walk led by resident ceramist and knowledgeable botanist Kirsty Iredale where we will explore the flaura of Topanga Canyon, identify plants and collect plants responsibly for the dyepot.
-After this winter's rains, we expect a very lush spring!
+Class will start with a nature walk led by resident ceramist and knowledgeable botanist Kirsty Iredale where we will explore the flora of Topanga Canyon, identify plants and collect plants responsibly for the dyepot.

 Students will come away with an understanding of natural dyeing with fresh raw dye stuffs, including the variance of color results from working with different parts of the plant, collected at different times of the harvest season as well as hue and depth change when extracting with hot vs. cold water.
 Liz will demonstrate her favorite surface design techniques including japanese stitched Shibori, Arashi and Itajime.